wearsunscreen/ninety-nine-elm-problems/notes.md

 # Notes

 ## Problems still to be done
+* 28b needs a solution using a dictionary
 * Find cyclic paths in graph - 82
 * Problems 48 (Truth tables) need solution.
 * Problem 67b (de-lispify tree) needs a solution